Bowel and Bladder Incontinence FAQs

 Is incontinence curable?

 Certain types of urinary incontinence, such as stress incontinence, may possibly be curable or improvable with diet, pelvic floor exercises, medicine, or surgery.
-Even fecal incontinence can be treatable and even curable in many cases too.
-This depends on the underlying cause of your incontinence, which is why it’s important to see your doctor and get a professional diagnosis.
+Even fecal incontinence can be treatable and even curable in many cases, too.
+This depends on the underlying cause of your incontinence, so it’s important to see your doctor and get a professional diagnosis.

 What types of incontinence products do I need?